brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 Though it should probably do more cleanup than just `exit`.
-I note that rustup does not do this though, and I am not sure offhand why rustup's handling of CTRL-C works correctly where dfinity's does not.
+I note that rustup does not do this though, and I am not sure offhand why rustup's handling of CTRL-C works correctly where Dfinity's does not.

 The next step is to install a VSCode plugin.
 I don't use VSCode,